Yes, a little private banter going on here amongst us, ourselves here, the staff, the EIB network.

 Just wait till they cheat.

-And that I think is exactly what's happened here.
+And that, I think, is exactly what's happened here.

-Also think it's smart move.
+I also think it's a smart move.

-Here's uh here's Fred in Cleveland.
+Here's Fred in Cleveland.

 I know you can do it in a minute and a half because I know what you want to talk about.